runeisnot-email/rune-rfc/protocol.md

     215 <challenge string> <server public key...>

-The client must then verify the signature using the server's public key, decrypt the challenge string using it's own private key and give back the challenge string encrypted with the server's public key using the command:
+The client must then verify the signature using the server's public key, decrypt the challenge string using its own private key and give back the challenge string encrypted with the server's public key using the command:

     CHALLANGE_ACCEPTED <re-encrypted challenge string>